 During this process, your dog’s loose hair will fall out and be replaced by new fur.
 Long-haired dog breeds tend to shed more than short-haired dog breeds, although some short-haired dog breeds may still have quite a bit of loose hair.

 Some dog breeds are bred to have a thick winter coat, so they may shed more in warmer months as they adjust to the changing temperature.
 Ultimately, most dog owners will experience some amount of hair shedding with their pet regardless of its specific breed.
+Visit We Love Doodles to learn more about the doodle breeds.

 Why Do Dogs Shed?